Skip to main content

 All stray animals are held for seven days to give owners time to reclaim them, after which they will be put up for adoption and rescue or euthanized, depending on the sociability and health assessments of the animals as well as the capacity of the shelter.

 The animal assessments will be conducted by the staff and the shelter-contracted veterinarian.
-If the animals are adaptable, the shelter will hold them for adoption unless the numbers of animals at the shelter exceeds the capacity to maintain a healthy, safe and humane living environment for them.
+If the animals are adaptable, the shelter will hold them for adoption unless the number of animals at the shelter exceeds the capacity to maintain a healthy, safe and humane living environment for them.

 The county's District Court judges also may influence the length of a hold on the animals by mandating that the shelter hold them for a pending court case.